 Qualifying for Bariatric Surgery

-If you need to lose more than 100 pounds and you've exhausted all other options, you could be a candidate for weight loss surgery at the UPMC Bariatric Surgery Center.
+If you need to lose more than 100 pounds and you've exhausted all other options, you could be a candidate for weight loss surgery at UPMC Bariatric Services.

 Are You A Candidate for Bariatric Surgery?